Introduction to Git

 I have been using the Git version control system for almost one and a half years and am thrilled every day.
-Even at my employer, switching from Subversion to Git seems close at hand.
+Even at my employer, switching from Subversion to Git will soon happen.

-At home there are almost only Git repositories on my hard drive, and I can not imagine working without Git anymore.
-Git has improved a lot over the last year and a lot of additional software, documentation and films have been released for Git.
+At home, everything is Git repositories on my hard drive, and I cannot imagine working without Git anymore.
+Git has improved a lot over the last year and a lot of additional software, documentation, and films have been released for Git.

-I replace the now obsolete article of 2007 with a large list of helpful links to Git:
+I replace the now obsolete post of 2007 with a large list of helpful links to Git:

 Tutorials and Documentations

 - The Git Community Book – The community book, available online and as a PDF